jcalz23/logo_detection_w281/README.md

 ## Mixed Models from Non-Learned Features
 With the non-learned features described above, we fit a set of models on each of three feature sets: BoW SIFT only, GFE only (shape, color texture), and the combination of BoW SIFT and GFE.
 The goal of this exercise is to understand how effective each of the feature sets are alone, and if any performance lift is achieved by training on them jointly.

-For each feature set explored, three model forms were fit, tuned (using validated set), and evaluated:  Support Vector Machine, K-Nearest Neighbors, and Multinomial Logistic Regression.
+For each feature set explored, we selected Support Vector Machine algorithm for classification based on Romberg et al work.
 The validation set was used to tune the hyperparameters of each model.
-The top model configurations are displayed in Figure 4 below.
+The model configurations are displayed in Table 1 below.
 <p align = "center">
 <img src = "./images/gfe_model_descriptions.png" >
 </p>